thesanchitadevi/Tech-Blog/README.md

   - `builder`: Contains query building details for the application.
   - `config`: Contains configuration files for the application.
   - `errors`: Contains error files or the application.
-  - `middlewares` : Contains all middlewares files or the application.
+  - `middlewares`: Contains all middlewares files or the application.
   - `modules`: Contains the different modules of the application.
-    - `auth`: Contains the aujtentication module.
+    - `auth`: Contains the authentication module.
     - `blog`: Contains the blog module.
     - `user`: Contains the user module
-  - `routes` : Contains all router files or the application.
+  - `routes`: Contains all router files or the application.

 ### Conclusion